Open-Coding-Society/GameHub/README.md

 Genome Gamers Frontend is a project designed to support students in their Computer Science and Software Engineering education.
 It combines educational resources like tech talks, code examples, and blogs with an interactive **Game Hub** that gamifies learning through engaging minigames.

 The **Game Hub** serves as the central platform where players can explore different worlds, interact with NPCs, and access a variety of games.
 Players navigate the hub using WASD controls, customize their character's appearance, and earn points by completing challenges.
-Each world offers unique experiences, ranging from DNA editing and tower defense to arcade classics and strategy games, all designed to enhance STEM learning in a fun and interactive way.
+Each world offers unique experiences, with three games per world designed to enhance STEM learning in a fun and interactive way.

 GitHub Pages can be customized by the blogger to support computer science learnings as the student works through the pathway of using JavaScript, Python/Flask, Java/Spring.

 ## Key Features

+### Game Hub (World Selector)
+The **Game Hub** acts as the central map where players can select different worlds to explore.
+Each world is represented by an icon, and players can interact with NPCs to learn more about the world and its games.
+The hub also includes options for customizing character skins and accessing help or additional resources.

+### Worlds and Their Games
+Each world contains three unique games that align with its theme:

+1. **Bioverse Central**:
+   - Explore options like skins, help, outlines, and more.
+   - Games: Skins customization, Help section, and Outlines.

+2. **Genomic Architects**:
+   - Focus on building DNA, editing genes, and playing blackjack.
+   - Games: DNA Building, Gene Editing, Blackjack.

+3. **Pathogen Patrol**:
+   - Predict outbreaks, explore organelles, and engage in scientific adventures.
+   - Games: Outbreak Prediction, Exploration, Adventure.

+4. **Arcade Rush**:
+   - Master fast-paced classics like Pac-Man, Flappy Bird, and Geometry Dash.
+   - Games: Pac-Man, Flappy Bird, Jump Challenges.

+5. **Party Time**:
+   - Spin slot machines, open digital packs, and enjoy party games.
+   - Games: Slot Machine, Pack Opening, Party Games.

+6. **Combat Zone**:
+   - Enter skirmishes, plan tactics, and survive swarms.
+   - Games: Skirmish, Strategy, Survival.

+7. **Strategy Core**:
+   - Engage in tower defense, simulations, and bird slinging.
+   - Games: Tower Defense, Simulation, Racing.

+8. **Skill & React**:
+   - Test reflexes with table tennis, crossy road, and other challenges.
+   - Games: Table Tennis, Reflex Challenges, Crossy Road.

+9. **Click & Collect**:
+   - Farm, race, and click through fast-paced experiences.
+   - Games: Farming, Racing, Clicker.

 ### Common Features Across the Site

 1. **Interactive Minigames**:
    - A variety of games such as platformers, tower defense, blackjack, farming simulators, and more.
-   - Games are built using JavaScript and HTML5 Canvas for dynamic rendering.
-   - Background music integration for immersive gameplay.
-   - Drag-and-drop mechanics for games like DNA editing and farming.
    - Real-time scoring and leaderboard systems.

-2. **Gamification of Learning**:
-   - Points system integrated with backend APIs to reward users for completing tasks or achieving milestones in games.
-   - Educational themes such as biology (DNA editing, cell exploration), data science, and machine learning.
+2. **NPC Interactions**:
+   - NPCs provide hints, dialogue, and guidance for each world and its games.

+3. **Customization**:
+   - Players can customize their character's appearance using skins.

+4. **Educational Content**:
+   - Games are designed to enhance STEM learning through interactive and engaging experiences.

-3. **Responsive Design**:
+5. **Responsive Design**:
    - All pages and games are optimized for desktop and mobile devices.
    - CSS animations and transitions for smooth user interactions.

-4. **Audio Integration**:
+6. **Audio Integration**:
    - Background music and sound effects are included in most games.
    - Audio files are preloaded for seamless playback.

-5. **Reusable Components**:
+7. **Reusable Components**:
    - Modular JavaScript files for shared functionality across games (e.g., game loops, collision detection, scoring systems).
    - Shared CSS styles for consistent design.

-6. **API Integration**:
+8. **API Integration**:
    - Backend API endpoints for updating user points and fetching leaderboard data.
    - Fetch-based asynchronous calls for real-time updates.

-7. **Educational Content**:
-   - Fun facts and educational tidbits displayed during gameplay.
-   - Themes tied to STEM topics such as biology, chemistry, and computer science.

-8. **Customizable Settings**:
+9. **Customizable Settings**:
    - Difficulty levels for games (e.g., Easy, Medium, Hard).
    - Adjustable parameters like speed, jump height, and spawn rates.

-9. **Leaderboard System**:
+10. **Leaderboard System**:
     - Persistent leaderboard for tracking top scores across games.
     - Integration with backend APIs for storing and retrieving leaderboard data.

-10. **Modular Design**:
+11. **Modular Design**:
     - Each game is encapsulated in its own file structure for easy maintenance and updates.
     - Shared assets like images, audio files, and scripts are stored in centralized directories.